-A server is a data processing device that provides services and manages network resources for client devices such as desktop computers, notebook computers, thin clients, Internet Protocol phones, smartphones, tablets, telecommunication facilities, automatic systems, or other servers.
-Servers are primarily accessed through network connections, and not directly with user input devices such as a keyboard or mouse.
+A server is a data processing device that provides services and manages network resources for client devices such as desktop computers, notebook computers, thin clients, Internet protocol phones, smartphones, tablets, telecommunications, automated systems or other servers.
+Access to a server is mainly via network connections and not directly via user input devices such as a keyboard or mouse.